lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 - `typing_extensions==4.1.1`

-We provide a [`requirements.txt`](requirements.txt) file that can be used to install the dependencies with the following commands:
+We provide a [`requirements.txt`](requirements.txt) file that can be used to install the same dependencies with the following commands:

-1. `python3.10 -m pip install --upgrade pip`
+1. `python3.6 -m pip install --upgrade pip`
-1. `python3.10 -m pip install -r requirements.txt`
+1. `python3.6 -m pip install -r requirements.txt`

 ## Directory Structure